top banner

 Standard Wattage Chargers: 45-65W

-• 45W ChargersThese chargers are commonly used for smaller and lighter laptops, such as ultrabooks and netbooks.
+• 45W ChargersThese 45W Chargers are commonly used for smaller and lighter laptops, such as ultrabooks and netbooks.
 They are designed to provide adequate power supply and battery charging for laptops with low power consumption.
 These chargers are often seen with laptops that use energy-efficient processors like Intel's Core-M series or some entry-level laptops with lower performance requirements.

 High Wattage Chargers: 90W or More